-Tamarind Iced Tea makes one of the healthiest and tastiest Iced Tea to cool down on a hot summer day!
-Served with extra lime, cilantro leaves and lots of ice cubes to make it extra fresh!
+Tamarind Iced Tea or juice is the new lemonade this summer!
+The healthiest and tastiest drinks to cool down on a hot summer day!
+Served with extra lime, cilantro and lots of ice cubes to make it extra chilled!

-- 5 tbsp of sugar (3 tbsp of stevia) or to taste
+- 5 tbsp sugar, sirup or honey (3 tbsp of stevia)

 - Add boiling hot water to the tamarind and let it rest 15 minutes